regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 ?
 Do you want to edit the local lambda function now?
 Yes
 ```

-We will write some basic lambda function first and then finish it with the main use case.

-* First import `aws-sdk` library which we will later to get access to `DynamoDB.DocumentClient`.
+* First import `aws-sdk` library which we will use later to get access to `DynamoDB.DocumentClient`.

 ```js
 const AWS = require("aws-sdk");